 Located at Nanakuli Beach Park is the beautiful Mermaid Caves.
 There is something so special about this place that you can only understand when you get here.
 It can get dangerous at times due to swells that can fill up the cave.

 Poke is a raw fish salad that is typically served as an appetizer in Hawaiian cuisine, but for most locals – the main course.
 Eating a poke bowl is a definite must if you want to truly experience the local lifestyle.
 Ono Seafood is a popular local spot located in Honolulu.

 9. Get shave ice at Matsumoto’s

-Visit the famous Matsumoto’s shaved iced – which is only located in North Shore Oahu.
-Located in the heart of Haleiwa town, Matsumoto’s Shave Ice is the perfect treat on a sunny day.
+Matsumoto’s is an extremely popular store to grab shave ice from.
+Its only location is on the North Shore in the heart of Haleiwa Town.
+This is definitely the best way to cool off on a hot summer day.
 Click here for more things to do in the North Shore